Summary

 The DST Root CA X3 root certificate expired September 30 14:01:15 2021 GMT.

-• Some Certify The Web renewals will fail with too many certificates (5) already issued for this exact set of domains in the last 168 hours.
+- Some app renewals will fail with too many certificates (5) already issued for this exact set of domains in the last 168 hours.
 See solution below.

 Solutions